Learn something new every day More Info... by email

 Some people may be unaware that they have a prolapsed bladder when the area of prolapse is small.
 They may not have any symptoms, and the condition might go unnoticed unless a gynecologist catches it in a yearly exam.
 When more of the bladder has sunk into the vagina it can cause a variety of signs and symptoms.

 Symptoms can include the sensation that the bladder is never fully empty and mild to severe incontinence.
 Urinary tract infections become more frequent, and women may experience some discomfort when they have intercourse.
-Probably the most obvious sign of prolapsed bladder is that there may be some tissue bulging outside of the vagina or right at its entrance, that can be small or large.
+Probably the most obvious sign is that there may be some tissue bulging outside of the vagina or right at its entrance, that can be small or large.

 Treatments for prolapsed bladder can depend upon severity.
 When the cystocele is mild, and a woman plans to have more children, doctors may advocate that no treatment occur because surgical intervention is likely to be required again after another delivery.
 Some temporary measures like inserting a small rubber ring called a pessary in the vagina or using large tampons may help keep the bladder in place and minimize any symptoms.
 Using estrogen creams, which can cause the pelvic floor muscles to tighten slightly, may help those women who experience cystocele after menopause.
 However this treatment comes with an increased risk of breast cancer and risks versus benefits of estrogen use must be weighed carefully.

 Surgical treatment can address severe cases of bladder prolapse.
 However, surgery is not always fully effective, and might need to be repeated later because the pelvic floor muscles can still get weaker.
 In fact they tend to weaken as women age.